xuankimtran/docs-1/pages/katalon-analytics/docs/getting-started.md

     Select an Organization (e.g., Katalon) to see its details.

-    You can update your Organization name, manage Teams and Users if you’re the **Owner** of your Organization.
+    You can update your Organization name, manage Teams and Users if you’re the Owner or Admin of your Organization.

 * **Project**: You can view the most recent Projects managed by the Team you belong to.